Introduction of AVL Tree

 • The AVL tree is named after its two Soviet Union inventors, Georgy Adelson-Velsky and Evgenii Landis, who published it in their paper “An algorithm for the organization of information” in 1962.

-• The AVL tree is also called Self Balancing BST.
+• The AVL tree is also called a Self-balancing BST.

 Definition